imagej/imagej.github.io/_pages/plugins/trackmate/manual-track-editing.md

 #### Deleting an existing spot

 -   Select a spot by single-clicking inside it.
 It turns green.
--   Press the {% include key content='Delete' %} key
+-   Press the {% include key key='Delete' %} key

 #### Changing the radius of a spot

 -   Select a spot for editing by double-slinking inside it.
--   By holding the {% include key content='Alt' %} key, rotates the wheel button.
+-   By holding the {% include key key='Alt' %} key, rotates the wheel button.
 This will change the spot's radius.
--   Holding {% include key content='Shift' %}+{% include key content='Alt' %} changes its radius faster.
+-   Holding {% include key keys='Shift|Alt' %} changes its radius faster.
 -   Double-click anywhere when you are happy with the new radius.
 The spot thumbnail in TrackScheme gets updated.

 ### With the keyboard